linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/MM & DC Five Common Mistakes-1 (1).md

 In general, subjects offer accurate weights at the far extremes but have trouble in between.
 For instance, they tend to overweight low-probability events.
 Imagine you have a 1 percent chance of winning \$1 million, and you'll know the outcome tomorrow.
 You have some hope, but it is slim.
 Subjects place a decision weight of 5.5 percent on a 1 percent objective probability.
 Kahneman calls this the "possibility effect."

 Subjects also tend to underweight high probability events.
 Now let's say you have a 1 percent chance of not winning the \$1 million.
 Subjects assign a decision weight of 91.2 percent on a 99 percent objective probability.
 Anxiety over the possibility of losing is more salient than the hope of winning.
 Kahneman calls this the "certainty effect."
-These patterns in decision weights can be highly relevant in setting probabilities, especially near the extremes.[34]
+These patterns in decision weights can be highly relevant in setting probabilities, especially near the extremes.<sup>34</sup>

 A journal that chronicles your decisions allows you to get honest feedback about your thoughts and provides valuable material to help sharpen your forecasts.
 Our best advice is to be disciplined in maintaining your journal, to document your views in probabilities, and to periodically review your predictions and score yourself.
 Note the essential distinction between calibration and discrimination.

-# Mistake 5: Creating an environment that is not conducive to good decisions.
+## Mistake 5: Creating an environment that is not conducive to good decisions.

-# Solution: Be mindful of your surroundings and work to improve them.
+**Solution: Be mindful of your surroundings and work to improve them.**

 One idea that is well established in social psychology is the fundamental attribution error, or correspondence bias.
 This idea says that when we observe the behavior of others, we attribute that behavior to the individual's disposition and not to the situation.
 As important, there is substantial evidence that shows that the situation exerts a very powerful influence on the decisions that people make.